 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Bacteria are living things with only a single cell that can reproduce quickly.
-There are millions of bacteria that live all around us — in soil or water and on surfaces in our homes and workplaces.
-There are even millions of bacteria that live on your skin and inside of your body.
+There are millions of bacteria that live all around us — in soil and water, and on surfaces where we live and work.
+There are even millions of bacteria that live on your skin and inside your body.
+Most bacteria aren’t harmful, and many are even helpful.
+But even the helpful ones can hurt you if they grow in your body where they’re not supposed to.

 Bacteria can cause many types of infections, depending on how you’re exposed and what part of your body it infects.
 Some common types of bacterial infections include: